home-assistant/home-assistant.io/source/_integrations/unifiprotect.markdown

   * **Humidity** - A humidity sensor will be available if the mount type is not set to "Leak" and the humidity sensor is enabled.
   * **Temperature** - A temperature sensor will be available if the mount type is not set to "Leak" and the temperature sensor is enabled.
   * **Alarm Sound** - An alarm sensor will be available if the mount type is not set to "Leak" and the alarm sound sensor is enabled.
 The Alarm Sound sensor can have the values "none", "smoke" and "co".
 More values may be added over time automatically as UniFi Protect adds support for detecting more alarms.
-* **Device Configuration** - Smart sensors will get configuration controls for the Status Light, enabling/disabling all of the main sensors, selecting the Paired Camera and changing the Mount Type of the sensor.
+* **Device Configuration** - Smart sensors will get configuration controls for the Status Light, enabling/disabling all of the main sensors, selecting the Paired Camera, and changing the Mount Type of the sensor.
 * **Button** - A disabled by default button is added for each smart sensor device.
 The button will let you reboot your smart sensor device.

 ### UniFi Protect Viewers